 Abstract

-Objectives: This study aimed to (1) define the prevalence of vascular disease (VD; coronary (CAD) and/or peripheral artery disease (PAD)) in patients with atrial fibrillation (AF) and describe its associated risk factors, (2) establish the relationship of VD and associated treatment patterns on adverse events in AF.
+Objectives: This study aimed to (1) define the prevalence of vascular disease (VD; ie. coronary (CAD) and/or peripheral artery disease (PAD)) in patients with atrial fibrillation (AF) and describe its associated risk factors; and (2) establish the relationship of VD and associated treatment patterns on adverse events in AF.

-Methods: Data from 701 Polish AF patients enrolled in EURObservational Research Programme-Atrial Fibrillation General Long-Term Registry in years 2013-2016 were included in this analysis.
+Methods: Data from 701 Polish AF patients enrolled in the EURObservational Research Programme-Atrial Fibrillation General Long-Term Registry in years 2013-2016 were included in this analysis.
 During the 1-year follow-up period, the occurrence of major adverse events (MAE; all-cause death, thromboembolic event, myocardial infraction) and its components was evaluated.

-Results: VD was recorded in 293 patients (44%) and associated with age, diabetes mellitus, hypercholesterolemia and heart failure (HF).
-VD patients had higher,but not statistically significant,rate of MAE (8.8%vs.5.7%, p=0.16).
+Results: VD was recorded in 293 patients (44%) and was associated with age, diabetes mellitus, hypercholesterolemia and heart failure (HF).
+VD patients had numerically higher rates of MAE (8.8%vs.5.7%, p=0.16).
 Patients with concomitant CAD and PAD had numerically higher MAE rate than those with PAD and CAD alone (21% vs.7.5% and 6.7%, p=0.09).
+A higher risk of MAE was associated with age>75years, HF, chronic obstructive pulmonary disease, and chronic kidney disease.

 Relative to patients with VD on vitamin K antagonists (VKA), those treated with non-VKA-OAC (NOAC) had lower absolute rate of MAE (1.4% vs 10%, p=0.02) but similar risks for thromboembolic and hemorrhagic events.
-In patients with VD, the concomitant use of triple therapy was associated with increased risk of MAE as compared to those on OAC alone or dual therapy (20% vs.4.8%, 3.2%, p=0.02).
-A higher risk of MAE was associated with age>75years, HF,chronic obstructive pulmonary disease,chronic kidney disease.
+The concomitant use of triple therapy was associated with increased risk of MAE as compared to those on OAC alone or dual therapy (20% vs.4.8%, 3.2%, p=0.02).

 Conclusions: VD is prevalent in almost two-fifths of AF patients.
 The incidence of MAE was numerically higher in patients with VD on VKA (vs NOAC) and on triple therapy (vs dual therapy, OAC alone).